I’ve been an Alpine car stereo fan for years and I love using Bluetooth with my Android phone to enjoy great-sounding music and videos.

-Seriously, this thing is awesome!
+Seriously, this thing is great!

 Alpine CDE-HD149BT – basics and first impression

-In the past comparable products cost as much as several hundred dollars while the CDE-HD149BT sells for between $225 and $260 typically (prices vary widely, so see my recommendations at the end).
+In the past, comparable products cost as much as several hundred dollars while the CDE-HD149BT sells for between $225 and $260 typically (prices vary widely, so see my recommendations at the end).

-The CDE-HD149BT is a great looking single-DIN (standard sized stereo) unit with both a tilting faceplate for loading a CD and removable faceplate for discouraging theft of your audio investment.
+The CDE-HD149BT is a great looking single-DIN (standard sized stereo) unit with both a tilting faceplate for loading a CD and a removable faceplate for discouraging theft of your audio investment.
 It’s a fun and exciting unit to use!
 The dot matrix display lists channels, audio source, song titles, the time and date, and so much more.

 Music source features